wshanks/Zutilo/docs/COMMANDS.md

     These items will copy to the clipboard using alternative export translators.
     To select the translators used by these functions, the corresponding preferences `extensions.zutilo.quickcopy_alt1` and `extensions.zutilo.quickcopy_alt2` must be set in the config editor.
     Each preference should be set to whatever appears in the config editor for the `export.quickCopy.setting` preference when the desired translator is set as the "Default output format" in Zotero's preferences.
-        The config editor can be opened from the Advanced pane of Zotero's preferences window (or by visiting `about:config` if using Zotero as a Firefox add-on).
+        The config editor can be opened from the Advanced pane of Zotero's preferences window.

 * __Copy select item links:__
-    Copy links of the form "zotero://select/items/ITEM_ID" to the clipboard for each selected item.
+    Copy links of the form "zotero://select/library/items/ITEM_ID" to the clipboard for each selected item.
-    Pasting such a link into the Firefox address bar will select the corresponding item in the Zotero Firefox plugin.
-    Following links from other applications and having the links select items in the Zotero Standalone client may also be achievable but might require additional set up.
+    Following links from other applications can select items in the Zotero Standalone client but might require additional set up.

 * __Copy Zotero URIs:__
     Copy (www.zotero.org) links to the clipboard for each selected item.